shipperhq/shipperhq.github.io/dev-shipperhq/docs/insight/faq.md

 Not currently.
 We return the [Origin](https://docs.shipperhq.com/origin-configuration/) name (which is a unique identifier) but do not return the full ship-from address for that Origin.
 The ship-from address used will match the address configured on the Origin at the time the shipping quote was requested.

-## Is Freight Class available via Insight?
+## Is Freight Class available via the Insights API?

 Not currently.
 [Freight Class](https://docs.shipperhq.com/ltl-freight-carrier-configuration/#Freight_Classes) will be added in an upcoming version of the Insights API.